acmontes393/ac.montes393.github.io/README.md

 WORKING PAPERS

-2020 	Beine, M., Montes -Vinas, A., Zanaj., S.  "The solution of the immigrant paradox: aspirations and expectations of children of migrants".
+- 	Beine, M., Montes -Vinas, A., Zanaj., S.  "The solution of the immigrant paradox: aspirations and expectations of children of migrants".
 DEM Discussion Paper 26/2020. https://orbilu.uni.lu/handle/10993/45431

 WORK IN PROGRESS

-2021	Montes-Vinas, A.   “The effect of longer school days on crime: Are teens the victims or the perpetrators?”
+-	Montes-Vinas, A.   “The effect of longer school days on crime: Are teens the victims or the perpetrators?”

-2021 	Montes-Vinas, A.  "The role of financial aid on foreign education: evidence from Colombian graduates".
+- Montes-Vinas, A.  "The role of financial aid on foreign education: evidence from Colombian graduates".

-2021 	Beine, M., Docquier, F., Montes -Vinas, A.,"Network Effect and Cultural Distance: Testing the Collier Hypothesis".
+- Beine, M., Docquier, F., Montes -Vinas, A.,"Network Effect and Cultural Distance: Testing the Collier Hypothesis".

 PUBLICATIONS

-2012 	Zapata, G., Sabogal, A. Montes, A.C., Rodríguez, G., Castillo, J. “Contrabando de Cigarrillos y Tributación en Colombia” (Cigarette Smuggling and Taxation in Colombia), Cuadernos de FEDESARROLLO,  ISBN: 978-958-57092-7-0, V.1, pags.
+-	Zapata, G., Sabogal, A. Montes, A.C., Rodríguez, G., Castillo, J. (2012) “Contrabando de Cigarrillos y Tributación en Colombia” (Cigarette Smuggling and Taxation in Colombia), Cuadernos de FEDESARROLLO,  ISBN: 978-958-57092-7-0, V.1, pags.
 81.

-2012 	Zapata, G., Sabogal, A. Montes, A.C., Rodríguez, G., Castillo, J. “Una estimación de la adulteración y la falsificación de bebidas alcohólicas en Colombia” (An Estimation of Alcoholic Beverages Counterfeiting in Colombia), FEDESARROLLO ISBN: 978-958-57092-6-3, pags.
+-	Zapata, G., Sabogal, A. Montes, A.C., Rodríguez, G., Castillo, J. (2012) “Una estimación de la adulteración y la falsificación de bebidas alcohólicas en Colombia” (An Estimation of Alcoholic Beverages Counterfeiting in Colombia), FEDESARROLLO ISBN: 978-958-57092-6-3, pags.
 103.

 TEACHING EXPERIENCE

-Spring 2020                Lecturer Probability and statistics, University of Luxembourg.
+-  Lecturer Probability and statistics, University of Luxembourg, Spring 2020

-Spring 2019                T.A: Probability and statistics, University of Luxembourg.
+- T.A: Probability and statistics, University of Luxembourg, Spring 2019.

-2017-2019                  T.A: International economics, University of Luxembourg.
+- T.A: International economics, University of Luxembourg, Fall 2017, 2018, 2019.

-2014  			T.A: Research Seminar on Innovation in Developing Countries, Universidad de los Andes
+- T.A: Research Seminar on Innovation in Developing Countries, Universidad de los Andes.
+2014.

-2009   			T.A: Econometrics, Probability, and Mathematical Methods for Economists, U.Andes
+- T.A: Econometrics, Probability, and Mathematical Methods for Economists, U.Andes, 2009.

 LANGUAGES AND SOFTWARE